-While working with reverse phone numbers is cheaper and easier for landline numbers, you also can get information about cell phone numbers with reverse cell phone lookup.
+While finding phone numbers via reverse lookup is easier — and cheaper — for landline numbers, you also can get information about cellphone numbers, as well.

 Consider a few likely scenarios:

-- Your cell phone shows a call from a number you don't recognize.
-Should you call back, or is it a wrong number or sales call?
+- Your cellphone shows a call from a number you don't recognize.
+Should you call it back, or is it a wrong number or sales call?

 - Your primary physician refers you to a specialist and provides the doctor's name and a phone number to call.
 Where is the new doctor located, and how do you get there?

-- You see several calls on your phone bill to a unknown number.
-Have you forgotten making the calls, or are they in error?
+- You see several calls on your phone bill to an unknown number.
+Did you make these calls and don't remember Have you forgotten making the calls, or are they in error?